 - Download and print a #PreservingHope sign.
 Don’t worry if you can’t print a sign.
 It’s your photo of the building and its story that are most important.

 - Snap a photo—with or without a #PreservingHope sign—of a historic place that has housed relief efforts, essential services, or refuge.

-- Share your photo on social media using the hashtag #PreservingHope.
+- Send your photos to firstname.lastname@example.org or share them on social media using the hashtag #PreservingHope.
 Be sure to tag The Georgia Trust, too!